 Studies show that intake of some medications is known to increase the risk of developing blood clots.
-Using hormone replacement drugs, birth control pills, medications to control blood pressure and cancer treatment drugs should be regularly monitored for clot-related side effects.
 It is also beneficial to incorporate the use of natural remedies for the health conditions that are currently being treated with medications.

 - Quitting Smoking

 It is a fact that smoking cigarettes increase the risk of developing blood clots.
 The risk increases even more with the presence of other underlying factors like obesity.